davidmreed/nonskating.club/content/guides/jam-timer.md

 In each of the sequences below, we'll call out what your two clocks are doing both *before* and *after* your actions.
 Notice how your Jam Clock is re-used to make sure you always have a backup clock for each segment of game time, while the Period Clock's only job is timing the period.

-The Jam Timer issues most cues from a position near the Pivot Line.
-You are not required to stand directly adjacent to the Pivot Line; you have freedom to adjust your position to maintain your safety, your sight lines, and the ability of the referees to move around you.
-The [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document specifies that your jam-start signals should be given "facing the pack", and ends with your hand pointing "to the track area in front of the foremost Blocker".
+The Jam Timer issues most cues from a position near inside the track.
+The [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document does not require a specific position; rather, it states that your jam-start signals should be given "facing the pack", and end with your hand pointing "to the track area in front of the foremost Blocker".

 Choose your position based on those expectations, and ensure that the skaters on track have a clear line of sight to your signals.
+Most Jam Timers use either a position adjacent to the Pivot Line or a position near the center of the track.
+Keep in mind that both on-track skaters and other participants throughout the venue rely on your signals: consistency and reliability are important.

 - - -